AppPlatform-Templates/supervisord-appplatform/README.md

 ## Features

-- **Multi-Process Management**: Run your main application alongside background workers, monitoring agents, or other auxiliary processes
+- **Multi-Process Management**: Run your main application alongside monitoring agents or auxiliary services
 - **Process Monitoring**: Automatic restart of failed processes
 - **Easy Configuration**: Simple INI-style configuration for defining processes
 - **Logging**: Centralized logging for all managed processes
 - **Health Checks**: Built-in health check endpoint for App Platform
 - **Example Application**: Includes a Flask web application as a working example
-- **OpenTelemetry Ready**: Optional configuration for running OpenTelemetry agent alongside your app
+- **OpenTelemetry Ready**: Includes OpenTelemetry Collector for observability out of the box

 ## Use Cases

-- **Web Service + Monitoring Agent**: Run your application with OpenTelemetry, StatsD, or other monitoring agents
+- **Web Service + Monitoring**: Run your application with OpenTelemetry Collector or other monitoring sidecars
-- **Web Service + Sidecar Processes**: Add auxiliary processes that need to run alongside your main application
-- **Multi-Process Applications**: Applications that need multiple related processes on the same host
+- **Multi-Process Applications**: Applications that need multiple related processes in one container
-- **Agent-Based Architecture**: Run your app with agents for observability, security scanning, or data collection
+- **Sidecar Pattern**: Run auxiliary processes alongside your main application (logging agents, proxies, etc.)

 ## Quick Start